The Staff at the Dance Studio have been professionally trained.

 Tomi is a Fellow member of The Cecchetti Council of America and also a permanent examiner in the organization.
 In 1999 she received the Sylvia Hamer Scholarship to represent the Cecchetti Council of America at the Cecchetti Summer School held in Chichester, England.

-Tomi has been on faculty for the Cecchetti Council of America's International Summer Workshop held in Holland, Michigan for the past 20 years.
+Tomi has been on faculty for the Cecchetti Council of America's International Summer Workshop held in Holland, Michigan for over 20 years.
 She has also been a guest teacher for the East Coast, Midwest, and the Southwest committees of the Cecchetti Council of America.

 Tomi is also director of "The Impact" dancers who annually perform.
 The Impact is the Gospel in dance and is performed before Easter and at various churches in the area.
 This is another avenue of dance that Tomi has opened for her students who wish to have more performing experience.